SPIN South West

 SPIN South West is radio station broadcasting from Raheen in Limerick city to the South West of Ireland.
-It launched on 23 July 2007, and holds an Independent Regional Radio contract from the Broadcasting Authority of Ireland to broadcast to County Kerry, County Limerick, County Clare, County Tipperary and south-west County Laois.
+It launched on 23 July 2007, and holds an Independent Regional Radio contract from Coimisiún na Meán to broadcast to County Kerry, County Limerick, County Clare, County Tipperary and south-west County Laois.

 Format

 The stations markets itself mainly to a young provincial audience in the 15 to 34 age bracket.
 It plays mainly popular music, and the first song played, by Seamus Barry, and it was Timbaland's "The Way I Are".

 The station broadcasts to the Munster region on 102-103 and 94.7 MHz FM.
 It is on air 24/7 playing popular music during most of the day and dance or techno music during the night.

 SPIN South West's format is taken from Dublin's SPIN 1038, the original SPIN station started in 2002, also owned by Bauer Media Audio Ireland.
 The South West station also simulcasts programmes from its Dublin sister station.
 The stations make use of split links to regionalise the show, however generic jingles referring to the station as SPIN are used.
 In mid-2012, SPIN South West began using the same imaging as SPIN 1038, and also stopped its own news in favour of syndicated news from its Dublin counterpart.